rashkov/rashkov.github.io/_posts/2018-07-01-why-linux-is-amazing.markdown

 I really enjoy the "manual-ness" of Linux, in the same way that driving stick-shift gives you finer control of the vehicle, or the way that riding a fixed gear bicycle gives you a feel for how your bike is making contact with the road.
 I was on my work laptop, and my screen was too bright.
 It's late at night and I want to shift it towards a yellow tint.
 Remove the blue lights and your sleep will be better, they say.

 Two commands!
-That's all it took to acccomplish the task.
+That's all it took to accomplish the task.

 ```
 pacman -S redshift